6 Ways to Respectfully Honor Juneteenth This Year

-Two years ago, many Americans were unaware of the significance of Juneteenth.
+In 2020, many Americans were unaware of the significance of Juneteenth.
 But as the country underwent a racial reckoning — during which systemic racism became a regular topic of conversation — the holiday quickly gained recognition outside of the Black community.
 In 2021, in what felt to many like a symbolic win, Congress passed a bill officially designating Juneteenth as a federal holiday.
 However, Juneteenth now has the potential to be oversimplified, commercialized, and appropriated.
-So, as we observe this national holiday honoring the enslaved — who survived the unthinkable — let's remember its significance and do our part not to minimize it.
+So as we observe this national holiday honoring the enslaved — who survived the unthinkable — let's remember its significance and do our part not to minimize it.

-Juneteenth commemorates June 19, 1865 — the date that enslaved people in Galveston, TX, were finally informed that they were free.
+Juneteenth commemorates June 19, 1865 — the date enslaved people in Galveston, TX, were finally informed that they were free.
 For the Black community, and especially for Black Texans, Juneteenth is a celebratory ritual commemorating struggle, triumph, pain, joy, and resilience.
 "Juneteenth continues to be important not just because it marks the end of slavery, but because it becomes a ritualized, political holiday that tells and retells the story of Black people's ongoing struggle in a nation that's so invested in forgetting," Jarvis Givens, PhD, a professor and historian, said in an interview with the Harvard Graduate School of Education.
-Racial injustice and racially motivated attacks on Black people remain all too common, and the May shooting in Buffalo, NY, was a reminder that the US can hardly hold itself up as a paragon of progress.
+Racial injustice and racially motivated attacks on Black people remain all too common, a continued reminder that the US can hardly hold itself up as a paragon of progress.

 1. Do: Learn the True Meaning of the Holiday